microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/participant-muteall.md

 ---
 title: "participant: muteAll"
-description: "Mute all participants in the call."author: "VinodRavichandran"
+description: "Mute all participants in the call." author:"VinodRavichandran"
 ---

 # participant: muteAll